Appalachian Bear Rescue wins Land Rover, $25K

-Now back in Tennessee, Dodd expressed her appreciation to all ABR supporters who cast their votes during the voting period Oct.
+Now back in Tennessee, Dodd expressed her appreciation to all ABR supporters who cast their votes during the voting period, which spanned from Oct.
 21-Nov.
-6. She admitted ABR’s participation almost didn’t happen because of some overlooked emails.
+6. She admitted that ABR’s participation almost didn’t happen because of some overlooked emails.

 “You can win a Land Rover,” the email said.
 Dodd was pouring over ABR emails and saw this one.
 She ignored it.
 A few more came when she finally decided to delve into the details.

-“When I opened it up, I realized I had really messed us up because it was something we absolutely needed to do,” Dodd said.
-“We had one week to put together a 3-minute video to enter the contest, showing Land Rover and the other sponsors what this could do for our nonprofit.”
+“When I opened it up, I realized I had really messed us up, because it was something we absolutely needed to do,” Dodd said.
+“We had one week to put together a three-minute video to enter the contest, showing Land Rover and the other sponsors what this could do for our non-profit.”

 Curator Coy Blair and others at ABR moved quickly to get a video shot and submitted.
-Then weeks later, ABR was informed it was one of the finalists chosen by a panel of judges.
-Then it was up to voters.
+Then, weeks later, ABR was informed that it was one of the finalists chosen by a panel of judges.
+Then, it was up to voters.

 ABR has a strong Facebook presence, so posts about the contest were launched, daily, encouraging people to vote.
 The organization used photos of bears cared for past and present to make their case.

-The nonprofit takes in cubs that have been orphaned in the wild or are sick.
-They stay in the Townsend enclosures until strong enough to go back into the wild.
-They get as little human contact as possible so the wild animals have the best chance at life in their native habitat.
+The non-profit takes in cubs that have been orphaned in the wild or are sick.
+They stay in the Townsend enclosures until they’re strong enough to go back into the wild.
+They get as little human contact as possible, so the wild animals have the best chance at life in their native habitat.

-The Land Rover ABR won seats eight and can be used to transport bears back and forth for medical treatment at University of Tennessee College of Veterinary Medicine or to reach bears in peril in tough locations.
-Dodd said the vehicle will have a custom wrap on it so the nonprofit will have a more visible presence in the community.
-Hauling equipment to various events is one more duty it will perform.
+The Land Rover ABR that was won seats eight and can be used to transport bears back and forth for medical treatment at University of Tennessee College of Veterinary Medicine or to reach bears in peril in tough locations.
+Dodd said that the vehicle will have a custom wrap on it so that the non-profit will have a more visible presence in the community.
+Hauling equipment to various events is one more duty that it will perform.

 ABR will take possession of the vehicle in February.